GoogleCloudPlatform/networking-tools-python/tools/cidr/README.md

 ## How to Run?

 (Optional) Using `virtualenv` is an effective to ensure script executions without disturbing your existing local environment.
-To step your virtualenv, run the following steps
+Run the following steps to execute the script safely in a Python 3 environment—a similar technique can be used to run it in Python 2:

 ```python3
 pip3 install virtualenv